mknxdev/jperf/README.md

 **Defines a performance test task.**

-This method accepts a function as only argument which be internally called and analysed.
+This method accepts a function as only argument which is internally executed and analysed.
-Each call to this method will automatically trigger the `testFn` function execution unless the `autorun` configuration is set to `false`.
+Each call to this method will automatically trigger the corresponding `testFn` function execution unless `autorun` configuration option is set to `false`.

 ### `.run(): JTester`